 The mediator still plays an important part in this process and keeps everyone on track ensuring all details and aspects of the agreement are recorded, not just the legal points.

 The lawyers will also make sure that the agreement is in the right format, depending on what kind of agreement the parties want and need.
 For example, it might be in the form of a contract, or an agreement that will later be brought to a court and made into a court order.
-(A court order is the document that is usually issued by the court when the judge has made their decision.
-In the case of mediation, the terms of settlement can be put into such a document which means it is easier to enforce if one party does not do what it has agreed to do.)

 Sometimes, in family mediation for example, extra steps will need to be taken before the agreement is finalised, such as a bank needing to approve changes to a mortgage, or a properly to be put on the market.
 More on this in our section on family mediation.

-Not every mediation however ends in agreement.
+Not every mediation results in an agreement reached.

 There are many reasons for this.

-Sometimes mediation has taken place too early or too late in the life of the dispute.
+Sometimes the gap between the parties interests and needs is irreconcilable or perhaps mediation has taken place too early or too late in the life of the conflict.

 There are many factors that can stifle the mediation process but a skilled mediator can often anticipate these difficulties and use their skills to carefully navigate a path through.
+That being said, often when settlement isn't achieved on the day of mediation, an agreement can be reached later, especially if the parties and their lawyers keep the lines of communication open.

 There are two different types of meeting format in mediation.